adioshun/gitBook_DeepDrive/paper2016-squeezedet.md

 ![](https://i.imgur.com/enbAgkK.png)

-1. a convolutional neural network first takes an image as input and extract a low-resolution, high dimensional feature map from the image.
+1. 입력된 이미지에서 low-resolution, high dimensional feature map 추출

-2. Then, the feature map is fed it into the ConvDet layer to compute bounding boxes centered around W × H uniformly distributed spatial grids.
+2. Feature map을 ConvDet layer에 입력 & Compute bounding boxes centered around W × H uniformly distributed spatial grids.
- - Here, W and H are number of grid centers along horizontal and vertical axes.
+ - Here, `W` and `H` are number of grid centers along horizontal and vertical axes.

+Each bounding box is associated with `C + 1` values
+- where `C` is the number of classes to distinguish,
+- the extra `1` is for the confidence score

+   confidence score
-Each bounding box is associated with `C + 1` values, where `C` is the number of classes to distinguish, and the extra `1` is for the confidence score, which indicates how likely does the bounding box actually contain an object.
+   - how likely does the bounding box actually contain an object
+   - A high confidence score = a high probability that an object of interest does exist and that the overlap between the predicted bounding box and the ground truth is high.

 Similarly to YOLO [21], we define the confidence score as $$Pr(Object) \times IOU^{pred}_{truth}$$

-A high confidence score implies a high probability that an object of interest does exist and that the overlap between the predicted bounding box and the ground truth is high.

-The other C scalars represents the conditional class probability distribution given that the object exists within the bounding box.
+The other `C` scalars represents the conditional class probability distribution given that the object exists within the bounding box.

 More formally, we denote the conditional probabilities as $$Pr(class_c \mid Object), c \in [1,C]$$